The Day The World Calls Easter

 Jesus Himself said in Luke 24:46, “Thus it is written, that the Christ should suffer, and rise again from the dead, the third day.”

 This IS the day that Christ was resurrected.
-This is the FIRST day of the week.
+Not the date, but the DAY.
+The FIRST day of the week.

 Turn to Mat 28:1-6, if you would, “Now after the Sabbath, as it began to dawn toward the first day of the week, Mary Magdalene and the other Mary, came to look at the grave.”